Serum Trypsin-Like Immunoreactivity (TLI)

 Special Considerations

-Administration of oral pancreatic extracts does not affect serum TLI concentrations in either normal dogs or cats with EPI, so withdrawal of enzyme supplementation prior to testing of dogs and cats that are already receiving supplementation is unnecessary.
+Administration of oral pancreatic extracts does not affect serum TLI concentrations in either normal dogs/cats or those with EPI.
+Therefore withdrawal of enzyme replacement therapy prior to testing of dogs/cats that are already receiving supplementation is unnecessary.
+Additionally, remeasuring serum TLI in patients with confirmed EPI is unwarranted.

 Additionally, assays of serum cobalamin (vitamin B12) and folate are strongly recommended whenever serum TLI is assayed.
-Serum vitamin abnormalities are common in dogs and especially cats with EPI.
-Therapeutic supplementation may be essential before an optimal response to enzyme supplementation is obtained.
+Hypocobalaminemia is common in dogs and cats with EPI and cobalamin deficiency is the only independent risk factor for a poor treatment outcome in pets with EPI.
+Cobalamin supplementation may be essential before an optimal response to pancreatic enzyme replacement therapy is achieved.

 Additional Reading